 - Provide recommendations for successful implementation and examples of good rehabilitation service models.

 Dr Helen Hawley-Hague, a National Institute of Health Research (NIHR) research fellow within the School of Health Sciences at the UoM and a member of the CSP’s Digital and Informatics Physiotherapy Group, led the project alongside Sarah Tyson, professor and physiotherapist at the UoM and a fellow of the CSP.
 Dr Emma Stanmore, senior lecturer and deputy lead for the Healthy Ageing Research Group in the UoM’s School of Health Sciences, and Dr Reena Lasardo, research associate within the School of Health Sciences, were core members of the project team.

 - Rapid review of existing evidence around remote physiotherapy and rehabilitation.

 - Online scoping survey of CSP members’ experiences to map remote physiotherapy delivery.

 - Development of case studies encompassing a range of settings, patient groups and types of technology.
-The case studies will evaluate patients’ and physiotherapists’ experiences, usability of technology, costs of service change and the benefits and challenges of remote service delivery.
+The case studies evaluated patients’ and physiotherapists’ experiences, usability of technology, costs of service change and the benefits and challenges of remote service delivery.

-- A review and evaluation of patient group blogs, website and forums.
+- A review and evaluation of patient group blogs, websites and forums.

 - Workshops with physiotherapists and patients to sense check emerging themes.